smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 ## Finding the endpoint where the samples come out

 The device descriptor told us what the device is, but not how to move data in or out of it.
-Endpoints are not mentioned in there at all.
+Endpoints are not mentioned in there.

 They sit one level down.
 A device holds configurations, a configuration holds interfaces, and an interface lists its endpoints: